-If you are a hiker, the Enchantments is a destination that belongs at the top of your list.
+If you are a hiker, the Enchantments are a destination that belongs at the top of your list.
 Turquoise, emerald, and aquamarine alpine lakes are scattered through the jagged, snow-capped mountain peaks.
 Wildflowers bloom along the edges of the trail, mountain goats graze on the grasses, and the larches turn brilliantly yellow in the fall months.

 On this hike, the landmarks make it sound like you are in a fairytale.
 It definitely looks like something from another world.
 You’ll climb over Aasgard Pass, gaze up at Dragontail Peak, and hike past Leprechaun Lake and Sprite Lake.